Frothacker/calculator-react/README.md

 React JS calculator
 currently live on : https://calculator-xqruupvwfw.now.sh/

-To run the calculator, fork this repo
-Inside the 'calculator' directory, run `npm start`

 It supports key board commands, including:
 - All numbers, `0` to `9`
 - `.` for point